BatuTH/Swap-Characters-Between-Seasons/README.md

 **Data**

-The files you have to rename: | The files you don't have to rename
+The files you have to rename: | The files you don't have to rename but need to copy and paste
 ------------ | -------------
 .ptable **FOR EACH SEASON**| (CHARACTER), (CHARACTER-BODY).style **FOR EACH SEASON** .skl **FOR EACH SEASON**|

 **Txmesh**

-The files you have to rename: | The files you don't have to rename
+The files you have to rename: | The files you don't have to rename but need to copy and paste
 ------------ | -------------
 .d3dmesh **FOR EACH SEASON**| .d3dtx **FOR EACH SEASON**